Plastic Micrographic Surgery

 Local anesthesia is administered to the affected area.
 Once the anesthesia has taken effect, the first level of tissue is removed.
 The patient is then taken to the waiting room to relax while the tissue is frozen and processed.
 This frozen tissue section processing and microscopic examination of the lesion requires 45 minutes to an hour.
 During this time the patient is free to relax in the Mohs waiting room, a quiet, peaceful environment in which friends and family are welcome, or may wait in their private room.
 Light snacks and beverages are available.
 Patients may choose to pass the time reading or watching television while waiting for results.
 If any of the cancer remains, the patient goes back to their procedure room and another layer of tissue is removed in the area where the margin was positive.
 The patient then may relax while the tissue is examined.
 This process is repeated until the margins are clear of cancer.

-The tumor removal process (Mohs surgery) typically takes 1-3 hours after which patients may drive themselves home or even return to work.
+The tumor removal process (Mohs surgery) typically takes 1-3 hours.
 Patients requiring medication for anxiousness will not be released without a driver to transport them.
 If reconstructive surgery is required, it generally lasts 30 – 90 minutes.
 We ask that all patients have a driver to transport them after this procedure.
 On occassion complex cases can require more time, many stages, and/or delayed reconstructive repairs.
 In such cases, Dr. Piasecki will discuss these issues with the patient in advance, addressing any questions or concerns to determine the best overall approach to treatment.

 Expected Recovery Process for Surgery